Manrich121/goFindCallers/README.md

 Or via the keyboard shortcut: `Ctrl + Alt + F` on all platforms.

 After a search has been completed, search results will be displayed in "Find Results".
-Jump to the current file and line, by `Double clicking` or `Ctrl + Enter` with the courser is positioned.
+Jump to the current file and line, by `Double clicking` or `Ctrl + Enter`, taking the cursor position.

 ## Requirements